 - Mallet finger (flexion deformity of the distal interphalangeal joint preventing extension) results from an extensor tendon rupture or an avulsion fracture of the distal phalanx.

 - Dupuytren's contracture is a progressive contracture of the palmar fascial bands, causing flexion deformities of the fingers.
 Dupuytren's contracture is more common in men and increases after age 45.
 The cause is unknown but it is more common in patients with diabetes, alcoholism or epilepsy.

-- Rheumatoid nodules are subcutaneous soft tissue swellings most often seen in patients with rheumatoid arthritis, but also with other diseases - eg, rheumatic fever, connective tissue diseases, sarcoidosis, Weber-Christian disease, gout and xanthomatosis.
+- Rheumatoid nodules are subcutaneous soft tissue swellings most often seen in patients with RA, but also with other diseases - eg, rheumatic fever, connective tissue diseases, sarcoidosis, Weber-Christian disease, gout and xanthomatosis.

-- Nodules are the most common extra-articular feature of rheumatoid arthritis and are present in up to 30% of patients.
+- Nodules are the most common extra-articular feature of RA and are present in up to 30% of patients.

-- In rheumatoid arthritis the nodules are usually located between the skin and a bony prominence (especially the elbow).
+- In RA the nodules are usually located between the skin and a bony prominence (especially the elbow).

 - Rheumatoid nodules may be freely mobile or attached to deep tissues.

 - Intermittent rashes appear with rheumatic fever, RA, chronic juvenile idiopathic arthritis, and connective tissue diseases such as systemic lupus erythematosus (SLE).